pderian/NEMOGCM-Docker/readme.txt

 1. Source setup on the host

 a) Download the sources for NEMOCGM, XIOS 1.0 and XIOS 2.0 in a SRC subdirectory.
-Note: an account is mandatory, see the NEMO website.
+[!]
+Note: an account is mandatory, see the NEMO website [1].
+[!]
+Note: with NEMO version "nemo_v3_6_STABLE", use xios-1.0 revision 703 [2].

 mkdir SRC; cd SRC
 svn --username 'my_login' --password 'my_password' co http://forge.ipsl.jussieu.fr/nemo/svn/branches/2015/nemo_v3_6_STABLE/NEMOGCM
 svn co -r 703 http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/branchs/xios-1.0 xios-1.0
-svn co -r 819 http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk xios-2.0
+svn co -r 990 http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk xios-2.0

 b) Create a symlink for XIOS 1.0 or 2.0.
 This should create a XIOS directory at the same level as NEMOGCM, xios-1.0